gwenhael-le-moine/x48ng/README.md

 ### short term

-- clean-up further.
-- update manpage for sdl version
-- split the core emulator in a lib and have the GUI use that to cleanly separate the two.
 - port from sdl1.2 to sdl2
-- bring back the debugger?
-- can something be merged from droid48? [ https://github.com/shagr4th/droid48 ]

 ### long(er) term

 - GUI in gtk(4)?
 - support the HP49g ROM?
+- split the core emulator in a lib and have the GUI use that to cleanly separate the two.
+- can something be merged from droid48? [ https://github.com/shagr4th/droid48 ]

 ## Compilation

-### GUI

-This branch is SDL1 only.
+### Dependencies (see .github/workflows/c-cpp.yml for debian packages names)

+- readline
+- SDL_gfx1
+- SDL 1.2

 ## Installation